-Over 50 years of practical experience and research into regional, rural and remote communities, their businesses, non-profit organisations and advisors.
+Improve your outcomes by tapping into years of practical experience and research into regional, rural and remote communities, their businesses, non-profits and advisors.

-Access reliable, practical, useful and affordable information and knowledge for your enterprise.
+Access reliable, practical, useful and affordable ways to improve your future outlook.

 - Better businesses